rklomp/sophos-utm-letsencrypt/README.md

 `vi ~/.getssl/yourdomain.com/getssl.cfg`

-set ACL; where to copy acme challenge to `ACL=('ssh:<user>@<server>:/var/www/.well-known/acme-challenge')`
+Set ACL; The directory where to copy acme challenge file to.
+This should be the server that is serving the yourdomain.com webpages.
+Also create the folder on the server and test if http://yourdomain.com/.well-known/acme-challenge/ is reachable.

+`ACL=('ssh:<user>@<server>:/var/www/.well-known/acme-challenge')`

-set RELOAD_CMD; use your domain and the reference you looked up earlier `RELOAD_CMD="/root/update-cert yourdomain.com REF_CaHosLetsEncryp"`
+Set RELOAD_CMD; use your domain and the reference you looked up earlier

+`RELOAD_CMD="/root/update-cert yourdomain.com REF_CaHosLetsEncryp"`

-# Test it!
+## Test it!
-Test
+Testing time...

 `./getssl -f yourdomain.com`

 If everything works correct and your website now uses the new certificate you can continue.
 If not.. solve it ;)

+Note: This is a test certificate that is not a valid signed certificate.

-# Finish your work
+## Finish your work

 `vi ~/.getssl/yourdomain.com/getssl.cfg`

 Uncomment:

 `CA="https://acme-v01.api.letsencrypt.org"`

 Test again:

 `./getssl -f yourdomain.com`

+Now you should have a valid certificate!

 Make cronjob: